The tiger king

 If you average just shy of 50 in your first seven Tests, you might expect a decent run in the side.
 But not if you're Indian opener Madhav Apte, who was born today.
 Apte came in against Pakistan and then West Indies in 1952-53, and made an unbeaten 163 in Port-of-Spain.
 He averaged 49.27 in all, but to widespread astonishment was dropped.
 Despite consistent heavy scoring for Bombay, he was not selected again.

 Crowd trouble marred the India-South Africa T20 in Cuttack.
-After India were bowled out for 92, their lowest T20I total at home, spectators began throwing plastic bottles onto the field during the innings break.
+After India were bowled out for 92, their lowest T20I total at home at the time, spectators began throwing plastic bottles onto the field during the innings break.
 Play was interrupted twice in the second innings as the police dealt with the problem.
 South Africa eventually completed the chase in the 18th over and won the series 2-0 with a match to spare.